 The Audit and Tax Enforcement Divisions and Special Investigations Section handle many aspects of the department's enforcement and compliance activities.
 The Audit Division has offices across the state and six offices located outside Tennessee.
 The division primarily reviews taxpayer records to determine compliance with state tax laws and educates taxpayers about tax requirements.
 The Tax Enforcement Division manages, tracks and collects delinquent taxpayer accounts.
 The Special Investigations Section detects, investigates and seeks prosecution of tax-related fraud.
 To report tax fraud, call (800) FRAUDTX (372-8389).
 Tax Enforcement and Special Investigations employees are located across the state.

 Approximately 1.28 million checks and 6.4 million documents, including vehicle titles, vehicle registrations and tax returns, flow through the Processing Division annually.
 This division also handles returns and payments filed electronically, and performs lockbox services for five other state agencies.
 The department continues to promote electronic tax filing either through electronic data interchange or through the state’s web portal.
-Currently, electronic filing of the individual income tax, professional privilege tax, sales and use tax, consumer use tax, business tax, and franchise and excise tax minimum and estimated payment returns and extensions is available here on our Web site.
+Currently, electronic filing of the Hall income tax, professional privilege tax, sales and use tax, consumer use tax, business tax, and franchise and excise tax minimum and estimated payment returns and extensions is available here on our Web site.
 Taxpayers may also make bill payments electronically on the Web site.
 Payment options include electronic funds transfer (EFT) and credit card.
 Many business tax registration activities are available online.
 Information about motor fuel tax electronic data interchange and sales and use tax certified software providers is available here as well.